astoeckel/libfoxenflac/README.md

 [![Build Status](https://travis-ci.org/astoeckel/libfoxenflac.svg?branch=master)](https://travis-ci.org/astoeckel/libfoxenflac)

-`libfoxenflac` is a tiny FLAC decoder written in C99.
+`libfoxenflac` is a tiny FLAC ([Free Lossless Audio Codec](https://xiph.org/flac/)) decoder written in C99.
 It does not depend on any C library function, including memory allocations.
-It provides a simple, state-machine based interface that allows you to decode FLAC streams as a sequence of arbitrarily sized byte buffers.
+It provides a simple, state-machine based interface that allows you to decode a FLAC stream as a sequence of arbitrarily sized byte buffers.

 **Disclaimer** The library is currently in a beta state.
 While all features of the FLAC format have been implemented, the library has not been thoroughly